rust-lang/rfcs/text/3537-msrv-resolver.md

 *([source](https://rust-lang.zulipchat.com/#narrow/stream/318791-t-crates-io/topic/cargo.20version.20usage/near/401440149))*

+So why are people on old versions?
+- Not everyone is focused on Rust development and might only touch their Rust code once every couple of months, making it a pain if they have to update every time
+- While a distribution provides rust to build other packages in the distribution, users might assume that is a version to use.
+- Re-validation costs for updating core parts of the image for an embedded Linux developers can be high, keeping them on older versions
+- Updates can be slow within tightly controlled environments (airgaps, paperwork, etc)
+- Qualifying Rust toolchains takes time and money, see [Ferrocene](https://ferrous-systems.com/ferrocene/)

+We need to keep in mind though that the Rust Project only provides support (e.g bug and security fixes) for the latest version and the burden for support for older versions is on the vendor providing the older Rust toolchain.
+Similarly, open source developers are not obligated to support older toolchains and it is reasonable that the burden for these cases should be paid by those who need it.
+That said, we can still make the process less onerous for those who wish to support users on older toolchains.

 People have tried to reduce the pain from MSRV with its own costs:
 - Treating it as a breaking change:
   - This leads to extra churn in the ecosystem when a fraction of users are likely going to benefit